-- (a) Define the terms radioactive decay, activity, decay constant and half-life. - (b) Identify $\frac{dN}{dt}$, where N is the number of radioactive nuclei in a sample and t is time, as - radioactive nuclei in a sample and t is time, as the decay rate. - (c) Use the Becquerel as the unit of activity. - (d) State the law of radioactive decay.
+- (a) Define the terms radioactive decay, activity, decay constant and half-life. - (b) Identify $\frac{dN}{dt}$, where N is the number of radioactive nuclei in a sample and t is time, as the decay rate.

+- (c) Use the Becquerel as the unit of activity. - (d) State the law of radioactive decay.